These mini frittatas are a perfect brunch or potluck dish. They can be made in advance and frozen or refrigerated until you’re ready to serve them.

 Add 6 to 8 pieces of asparagus to each frittata, then add about 1 tablespoon parmesan cheese on top.

-Bake for 10 to 12 minutes at 375 F, then broil for 1 to 2 minutes until lightly browned.
+Bake for 10 to 12 minutes, then broil for 1 to 2 minutes until lightly browned.

 Transfer pans to a cooling rack.
 Use a rubber spatula to remove each frittata and eat right away or let cool and store in a sealed container for later.
 Can be frozen individually for up to 1 week or refrigerated for 3 days.